Waste with possible Coronavirus infection

 Unfortunately we are currently unable to sell Seagull Proof Sacks to customers.
 This is whilst our Information Services offices remain closed.
 However, there are other companies who sell these online for home delivery.
 In the meantime please follow the guidance above on how to protect your rubbish.
 You can subscribe to this page so that you receive an email when the situation changes and it is updated.

 Is there rubbish you can’t collect?

-Do not place batteries or liquid chemicals such as paint in the rubbish, please take them to your local household waste and recycling centre.
+Do not place batteries or liquid chemicalsin the rubbish.
+This includes paint and white spirit / thinners.
+Please take these to your local household waste and recycling centre.